 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
 US passport holders will need a visa to participate in this program.
+Once accepted by NUS, the NUS Registrar's Office will send more information about how to apply for the Student's Pass (student visa in Singapore).
 International students should meet with their International Student Advisor and Education Abroad Advisor in the International Studies Office as part of the application process.

 Health and Safety Information